Mechanical-Advantage/AdvantageScope/docs/docs/more-features/urcl.md

 # 📝 Unofficial REV-Compatible Logger

 :::info
-New in 2026, REVLib includes an official logging solution for saving data from the Spark Max and Spark Flex to a REV binary log (`.revlog`).
+New in 2026, REVLib includes an official logging solution for saving data from the Spark Max and Spark Flex to a REV CAN log (`.revlog`).
 See [here](https://codedocs.revrobotics.com/java/com/revrobotics/util/statuslogger) for details.
+These files can be opened directly in AdvantageScope, but cannot be precisely synchronized to other data sources.

 AdvantageScope's _Unofficial_ REV-Compatible Logger (URCL) will also remain available to teams in 2026 to ensure a smooth transition and provide feature parity with previous seasons.
 We will have more details to share about logging options in 2027 and beyond at a later date.
 :::